North Georgia Motorcycle Accident Attorney

 - Dooring: If a driver opens their car door into a motorcyclist’s path, the results can be devastating.

 When motorists behave negligently, Georgia law allows injured bikers to recover compensation for their injuries.
-Monetary damages can cover medical care, lost wages, and property damage and help account for for pain and suffering and emotional distress.
+Monetary damages can cover medical care, lost wages, and property damage and help account for pain and suffering and emotional distress.
 Your award will generally depend on the severity of your injuries and nature of the at-fault driver’s insurance policy.
 We can help you work with insurance companies across Georgia to seek the best possible settlement or verdict.

 Causes of Motorcycle Accidents

 One reason motorcyclists are 27 times more likely to die in an accident than passenger vehicle occupants is that motorcycles are smaller, and therefore harder to see.

 Drivers’ failure to see motorcyclists is one of the leading causes of motorcycle accidents.

 A driver could fail to see a motorcyclist because they neglected to check their blind spot, they were distracted, or they performed an illegal lane change.

 - Impaired driving

 - Failing to follow the rules of the road